39 Places to Visit in Puerto Rico in 2023 (By a Local)

 Las Cuevas de Desecheo

-🚗 How to Get There: You won’t find tours to Desecheo on your typical travel site since there are only a few companies that can take you there.
-If you don’t want to miss the experience, you can book a tour with Taino Divers to go scuba diving at Desecheo underwater caves.
+🚗 How to Get There: You won’t find tours to Desecheo on your typical booking site.
+If you don’t want to miss the experience, you can only visit by booking a tour with Taino Divers.

 The Pork Highway in Guavate

-Guavate is home to La Ruta del Lechón or The Pork Highway.
-The Pork Highway refers to a route in Cayey with dozens of kiosks and restaurants that sell Puerto Rican food.
-At Guavate you can taste the most popular Puerto Rican dish, roast pork along with other exquisite dishes like arroz con gandules.
+La Ruta del Lechón, also known as The Pork Highway, refers to a route in Cayey with dozens of kiosks and restaurants that sell the most popular Puerto Rican dish, roast pork, along with other local dishes like arroz con gandules.

 Los Morrillos Lighthouse

-In fact, a few years ago Mar Chiquita even won the Travel Lemming Emerging Destination award as one of the top emerging destinations in North America!
+Mar Chiquita is a natural pool formed by rock formations in Manatí.
+A few years ago, it won the Travel Lemming Emerging Destination award as one of the top emerging destinations in North America.

 🚗 How to Get There: You can only get to Culebrita by private boat.
-If you’re already in Culebra, you can book this Culebrita boat day trip to spend the day snorkeling with turtles on the coasts of Culebrita.
+If you’re already in Culebra, you can book this Culebrita boat day trip to spend the day snorkeling with turtles on the eastern coast.